undergroundmonorail/Mafia-Engine/README.md

 This server will be used in an upcoming king-of-the-hill challenge on [codegolf.stackexchange.com](http://codegolf.stackexchange.com)

+Before we even begin, allow me to say this: The bots currently existing under `players/` are strictly for testing.
+There's not even any code there.
+All they do is print their name to the console and wait.
+You get to play the part of the bot yourself by manually reading `from_server` and writing to `to_server`.
+Lucky you! ...Take those bots out once you have at least 6 actual bots to test with.

 # HOW TO USE

 Under `players/` create a directory with the name of your bot.
 Inside of it, create these files: